sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/k8-eks.md

 ## Hardware and Service Requirements

+Before beginning the deployment we recommend reviewing the required hardware and service resource requirements.

 Use the [resource estimator](../resource_estimator.md) to determine the resource requirements for your environment.
 You will use this information to set up the instance and configure the override file in the steps below.

 ## Steps {#eks-steps}

-### Create Override File & Add Configurations
+### Create Override File & Add Deployment Configurations

 Create an override file and add any configuration override settings you need.
-See the [configuration](#configuration) documentation for more information on override files and the options for configurations.
+See the [configuration](./helm/#configuration) documentation for more information on override files and the options for custom configurations.

 We recommend adding the following values into your override file to configure Ingress to use [AWS Load Balancer Controller](https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html), to expose Sourcegraph publicly on a domain of your choosing, and to configure the Storage Class to use [AWS EBS CSI driver](https://docs.aws.amazon.com/eks/latest/userguide/managing-ebs-csi.html).
 For an example, see [override.yaml](https://github.com/sourcegraph/deploy-sourcegraph-helm/tree/main/charts/sourcegraph/examples/aws/override.yaml).